Skip to main content

 What Is a Microservice?
 What Microservices Do?

-Microservices refer to an architectural approach to web applications where smaller services that constitute the app are built as a collection of independent but loosely coupled blocks, in contrast to the traditional monolith architecture.
+Microservices refer to an architectural approach to web applications in which the app's minor services are built as a collection of independent but loosely coupled blocks, in contrast to the traditional monolith architecture.

-Each of the services performs a single function, and because each service is independent, this means easier management, deployment, updates, and scaling of the whole application.
+Each service performs a single function, and because each service is independent, this means easier management, deployment, updates, and scaling of the whole application.

 What Is a Microservice?
 What Microservices Do?